HAPNlab/mid-task/README.md

 - Window display size should be automatically detected.
 If the display is still not sized to the subject's monitor, try setting fullscr=False in line 104 or hard-coding the desired monitor resolution in line 100.

 ## Adding a new MID task:
 A new set of trials can be added be creating a csv file with cue type in 1st column and accuracy in 2nd column.
 The csv file should be stored in the main directory and named as MID[task]_trials.csv if short version and MID[task]_long_trials.csv if long version, where [task] is replaced by new task name.
+Then, enter this task name in the opening prompts.

 ## Updating the adaptive psychometric function & parameters:
 - The target presentation time is iteratively calculated using the Quest algorithm, implemented in lines 325-332.
 See [PsychoPy docs](https://psychopy.org/_modules/psychopy/data/staircase.html#QuestHandler) for parameter details.